-Currently, 11 baccalaureate degrees are available through evening study, including accounting (CPA), accounting (private), business economics, economic crime investigation (online program), English, history, liberal studies, management, nursing (for RNs only), psychology, and sociology-anthropology.
+Baccalaureate degrees that are available through evening study include accounting (CPA), accounting (private), business economics, English, history, liberal studies, management, psychology, and sociology-anthropology.
+Online programs include cybersecurity and information assurance and economic crime investigation as well as a certificate program in financial crimes investigation.
 Additional programs include teacher certification, a certificate in gerontology, English as a second language, and an online studies in gerontology program.
-To assist adult students in the completion of their baccalaureate degrees, Utica College is a certified testing site for the College Level Examination Program (CLEP), and accepts credit from non-collegiate programs recommended for college credit by the American Council on Education (ACE), service in the armed forces, and other non-traditional means of acquiring college-level learning.
-The College also offers a variety of financial aid and deferred payment plans for adult students.
+To assist adult students in the completion of their baccalaureate degrees, Utica College accepts credit from non-collegiate programs recommended for college credit by the American Council on Education (ACE), service in the armed forces, and other non-traditional means of acquiring college-level learning.
+The College also offers a variety of financial aid options.
 See the "Schedule of Tuition, Fees, and Deposits" section of this catalog for financial information.

-Utica College also offers graduate degrees in business administration, economic crime management, professional accounting, liberal studies, occupational therapy, physical therapy, and education, as well as a variety of professional development programs.
+Utica College also offers graduate degrees in business administration, criminal justice administration, economic crime management, health care administration, professional accounting, liberal studies, occupational therapy, physical therapy, and education, as well as a variety of professional development programs.
 For more information, call the School of Graduate and Extended Studies, (315) 792-3001.